-- students with a disability: Students who are taking a part-time course load but are considered full-time by the institution may be eligible to opt in to the student health and dental plans.
-Please contact the GCSA Student Benefits Plan office for further details prior to the applicable deadline for your semester period of enrolment
+- students taking a part-time course load but are considered full-time by the institution may be eligible to opt in to the student health and dental plans – please contact the GCSA Student Benefits Plan office for further details prior to the applicable deadline for your semester period of enrolment

 If you are unsure about whether or not you are eligible for the student health and dental plans, please contact a Benefits Plan office prior to any applicable deadlines.